-The remainder of the paper is organized as follows: Section 2 defines our research and the detailed approach conceptually.
+The remainder of the paper is organized as follows: Section 2 defines design criteria for our bin packing system and some sketch of robot mechanical parts.
 Section 3 presents the concept of the key technique of this paper - Collision model.
-Section 4 provides the way how to plan collision-free motion of multi-agents based on the (M,D) network model.
+Section 4 provides the way how to plan collisionfree motion of multi-agents based on the (M,D) network model.
 Finally, this paper is concluded in Section 5.